byronpendason/byronpendason.github.io/the_thyrs_army.md

 > You tell him of the siege of your town, and he replies, "Save my daughter, and my entire army is at your command!
 Take this sword, it will help you slay the dragon."

-> He gives you a sword covered in runes, including the triple *Tir* rune on its hilt that ensures victory to the bearer of the sword.
+> He gives you a sword covered in runes, including the triple *tir* rune on its hilt that ensures victory to the bearer of the sword.

 [The thegn embraces you enthusiastically.
 "Thank you so much for saving my daughter!
-My armies shall await you at the fork in the road that leads to your hometown! |The thegn urges you to hurry, "You must save my daughter!" ](?!saved-daughter)You can [exit the meadhall](/hrethfeld#thegns-blessing) to the north.
+My armies shall await you at the fork in the road that leads to your hometown! |The thegn urges you to hurry, "You must save my daughter!" ](?saved-daughter)You can [exit the meadhall](/hrethfeld#thegns-blessing) to the north.

 ## Mountains

 > You see a guard at the entrance of a cave.
 "Halt!
 You can't go in there!"

-[ You explain that you were sent by the thegn of Hrethfeld to save his daughter.
+[ You explain to the guard that you were sent by the thegn of Hrethfeld to save his daughter.
 The guard steps aside to let you | The guard refuses to let you past.](?thegns-blessing)[enter the cave.](/cave?thegns-blessing#saved-daughter) You can [return to Hrethfeld](/hrethfeld) by traveling south.

 ## [Mountains](?saved-daughter)